> Recent Exhibitions

 Wednesday 27 August 6.00pm, Lecture Room

 Isabel Nolan discusses her artistic approach for the current exhibition The Weakened Eye of Day with Sally O Reilly (writer for art and culture publications, including Art Monthly, Cabinet and Frieze).
-Click here to book
+Listen back to this talk on Soundcloud

 Seminar | Art in the Contemporary Universe